s0md3v/roop/CONTRIBUTING.md

 ### Do

-- ...consider to fix bugs over adding a features
+- ...consider to fix bugs over adding features
 - ...one pull request for one feature or improvement
 - ...consult us about implementation details
 - ...proper testing before you submit your code